vicmay/NX-NSF-DOC/NX-Volatile-Object-CheatSheet.md

 Objects created in a procedure with the `-volatile` flag are automatically destroyed when the procedure completes.

 ### Volatile Objects in Methods
-Objects marked as volatile within methods using `my volatile` are automatically destroyed when the method returns.
+Objects marked as volatile within methods using `:volatile` are automatically destroyed when the method returns.

 ### Testing for Proper Destruction
 Use the pattern below to verify objects are destroyed as expected: